Field notes · Refusals

 Are streaks always bad?

 No. Streaks can be useful in some habit or game contexts.
-Naya refuses them because its purpose is private continuity, not daily performance.
+Naya refuses them because its purpose is private continuity rather than daily performance.

 Will Naya still help me follow through?

 Yes.
-Naya can support meaningful follow-through through context, timing, and return — not by making you maintain a number.
+Naya can support meaningful follow-through through context, timing, and return, without making you maintain a number.

 What happens if I stop using Naya for a while?

 You should be able to come back without guilt.
-Naya's job is to help restore context, not punish absence.
+Naya's job is to help restore context, and it will never punish absence.

 Why does this matter for trust?